GuideNepalMutual FundInvestingNAVSEBONFactsheet

 • Log dividend distributions as inflows to the same account, then transfer to a savings account if you want to spend them.
 This keeps the unit-balance logic clean and makes year-end yield computation trivial.

 • Tag the buy transactions with the NEPSE price you actually paid.
-If you bought at a 12% discount to NAV, you want that purchase price preserved in the record so you can compute your actual return when you sell — not just the NAV-based return.
+If you bought at a 12% discount to NAV, you want that purchase price preserved in the record so you can compute your actual return when you sell.
+Not just the NAV-based return.

 • Refresh quarterly, not daily.
 Mutual fund NAVs move weekly, but checking your dashboard every week trains you to react to noise.
 Once a quarter, when you pull the new factsheet, update the balance.